pruthviraj133/repo-uno/aboutme.md

 layout: page
 title: About Me
 ---
+Pruthvi Raj, currently working as an associate focused on information security in a policy entity in banking and financial sector on emerging technologies.

 ![](/assets/SecurityPlus%20Logo%20Certified%20CE.png#center){:height="70px" width="79px"}

 <p style="text-align: center; font-weight: bold; color: green;">CompTIA Security+ Certified</p>

-Activly upskilling and preparing for Practical Network Penetration Tester (PNPT) Certification (similar to OSCP)
+Actively upskilling and preparing for Practical Network Penetration Tester (PNPT) Certification (similar to OSCP).

 Ensuring my fundamentals rock solid.
-Learning to be good at a lot of things - be it DFIR, analyst/engineer, pentesting or compliance.
+Learning to be good at a lot of things.

-Making sure I'm expert at some things - DDoS or phishing or vulnerability anaylsis or ML-model-training.

 Hopelessly trying to learn to play a ukulele.